 While the Green Residency Certificate itself does not have an expiry date, it can be exchanged for a "Permanente" (permanent) version after five years of continuous residency.
 This type of certificate was initially issued in a green A4 format in 2007 but transitioned to the current credit card size in 2012.

-The EU will be introducing its new Entry/Exit System (EES) later in 2024 which should mean no more passport stamps.
-If you are a resident in the EU from a non EU/EEA country, you will need to have a recognised biometric resident ID — in Spain this is the TIE photocard (Tarjeta de Identidad de Extranjero).
-Otherwise you will be obliged to register in the EES system.
-So if you want to avoid having to do this, you should swap your old green residency certificate for a shiny new TIE.
-For more info email us at brexit@yourspanishpaperwork.com
+As the EU has now rolled out the new Entry/Exit System (EES) when crossing the border into the Schengen zone, stamping is no longer happening.
+If you are resident in the EU from a non EU/EEA country, you need to have a recognised biometric resident ID — in Spain this is the TIE photocard (Tarjeta de Identidad de Extranjero).
+If you have the old pre-Brexit green certificate or small green card, you should swap this for a shiny new TIE as soon as possible, otherwise you might get flagged as an overstayer.
+For more info email us at brexit@yourspanishpaperwork.com.

 Should you require help in obtaining one, please get in touch: